mobeets/bpcs/README.md

 First, we want to embed a file in a vessel image.
 Here, we'll embed the text of an entire novel in a 300x300 image.

-`$ python -m bpcs.bpcs encode -i examples/vessel.png -m examples/message.txt -o examples/encoded.png`
+`$ python -m bpcs.bpcs encode -i examples/vessel.png -m examples/message.txt -a 0.45 -o examples/encoded.png`

 Now, given the encoded image, we want to recover the message hidden inside it.